 Next, zsh allows you to match on substrings, not just on the head or tail.
 You can do this by giving the flag (S) with either of the '#' or '%' pattern-matching forms.
 The difference here is whether the shell starts searching for a matching substring at the start or end of the full string.
-Let's take foo='where I was huge lizards walked here and there'

-and see what we get matching on 'h\e':
+Let's take and see what we get matching on 'h\e':